-Anejaculation simply means no ejaculation and it is defined as an inability to ejaculate semen.
+Anejaculation simply means no ejaculation.
+It is defined as an inability to ejaculate semen.
 Men who have this condition can produce sperm, but these are not expelled during ejaculation even though there can be normal orgasmic sensation.

 Clearly this situation has implications for male fertility and the ability to become a parent.
-The condition comes about when the prostate seminal ducts do not fulfil their normal function of releasing semen into the urethra.
-There are several possible anejaculation causes, including both medical and psychological conditions.

-Happily there are also several options for anejaculation treatment and far from being a sentence of infertility, in a great many cases help is available to remedy the situation, either to restore normal sexual function or to assist in the ability to become a father through assisted reproduction techniques.
+Happily there are several options for anejaculation treatment.
+In most cases help is available either to restore normal sexual function or to assist in the ability to become a father through assisted reproduction techniques.
 In this IVI blog article, we examine the phenomenon of anejaculation, what causes it and how it is treated.

-Anejaculation is not a single phenomenon.
-It can be an inability to ejaculate even though the ability to orgasm remains normal, or it could be a complete inability either to orgasm or to ejaculate.
-The experience of this condition can be subdivided further into several types:
+This condition is not a single phenomenon.
+It can be an inability to ejaculate even though the ability to orgasm remains normal.
+It could also be a complete inability either to orgasm or to ejaculate.

-Situational anejaculation
+- Situational anejaculation

 This is when there is the ability to ejaculate in certain situations but not in others.
 This can frequently be triggered by stress, for example the circumstance of being in a clinic and needing to give a semen sample ‘to order’.
 In addition, if a man is able to ejaculate during intercourse but not through masturbation, or the other way around, this would also be defined as situational anejaculation.

-Total anejaculation
+- Total anejaculation

 This is defined as when a man is completely unable to ejaculate in any situation.
 It can be further subdivided into different types.

-Anorgasmic anejaculation
+- Anorgasmic anejaculation

 This is the condition defined by the inability to achieve orgasm in any circumstances during the waking hours, but frequently with an ability to reach both orgasm and ejaculation while asleep.
 In such cases, psychological factors are likely to be causing the condition rather than any physical reasons.

-Orgasmic anejaculation
+- Orgasmic anejaculation

 Anejaculation causes can include various drugs, either for medical treatment or recreational drugs including alcohol, psychological causes like stress or anxiety, or physical problems with the production, storage or expulsion of semen.